punica-box/tutorialtoken-box/README.md

 - **Import Account**

-As a tutorial project, we provide an example about how to import a account into a DApp  based on hexadecimal private key.
+As a tutorial project, we provide an example about how to import a account into a dApp  based on hexadecimal private key.

 In our tutorial project, you should paste a private key string into the input box.